bonJoeV/C-STEM-Curriculum/LessonPlans/Grades1-3/Caring for Creation with Technology.md

-# Grades 1-3: Week 3 - Caring for Creation with Technology
+# Grades 1-3: Caring for Creation with Technology

 ### **Grade**: 1-3
 ### **Duration**: 50 minutes